 If the Virtual Channel Octet Stream Service exists on a Virtual Channel, other services shall not exist on that Virtual Channel.

 On one MAP Channel, the MAP Access Service shall not exist simultaneously with the MAP Packet Service.

+On one Master Channel, only one Virtual Channel Operational Control Field (VC_OCF) Service can exist.